BrianBalayon/simpleCalculator/README.md

 # simpleCalculator

-A simple vanillaJS calculator built using HTML and CSS.
+A simple calculator

+## Technologies Used

+JavaScript
+HTML
+CSS
+git